-Besides the older but still relevant articles listed on the right, you can find up-to-date information on a variety of headache-related topics on Dr. Mauskop’s blog.
+In addition to the older but still relevant articles listed on the right, Dr. Mauskop’s blog contains up-to-date information on a variety of headache-related topics.
 It is regularly updated and contains more than 800 posts and more than 2,000 comments.

 Dr. Mauskop’s latest book, The End of Migraines: 150 Ways to Stop Your Pain. has been one of the best-selling books on migraine on Amazon since its publication in early 2021.
 The second edition was published in October 2022.